Irreducibility algorithm for the Weierstrass polynomials of two complex variables and the Puiseux expansions: Part[A], Part[B], Part[C]

-In $\S1.4$ the aim is how to use The 1st Explicit Algorithm for computing a one-to-one map between Family(1) and Family(2) by Theorem $1.4$ and Theorem 1.6 of $\S1.4$.
-Note by Definition 1.1 of $\S1.1$ that each element of Family(1) is called the standard Puiseux W-poly of the recursive type throughout this paper. \ms
+In $\S1.4$ the aim is how to use The 1st Algorithm for computing a one-to-one map between Family(1) and Family(2) by Theorem $1.4$ and Theorem 1.6 of $\S1.4$.
+Note by Definition 1.1 of $\S1.1$ and Definition 1.2 of $\S1.2$ that each element of Family(1) is called the standard Puiseux W-poly of the recursive type throughout this paper. \ms